SatvikVejendla/Sentiment-Analysis/README.md

+## Model

+Model structure:

+- Input Shape: train_data.length
+- Hidden Layer 1 Nodes: 64
+- Hidden Layer 2 Nodes: 16
+- Output Layer Nodes: 1
+- Loss: Binary Cross Entropy
+- Optimizer: Adam
+- Epochs: 30
+- Batch Size: 512

+This model pads all input arrays to a default size of 250, which are then fed into the model to be trained.

+Once the model is trained, it is saved to a local folder called "state".

+Then, the Javascript server is created which serves the model hierarchy to be imported by the main server.
+The main app server has the entire UI (which is pretty bad without any css) and is for the user to enter their own inputs.

 ## Development

 To run this script on your local PC, install the "IMDB Dataset" and copy the "imdb.vocab" file into the root directory of this project.